 After the morning get-together, we’ll have the whole day to work on writing, one-on-one meetings with Laura, lunch, a free afternoon, and dinner by chef Giovanna.

 We’ll arrive early to the market in Lucca.
 There will be plenty of time to peruse the stalls and sample local delicacies before we take our fresh produce back to the villa for a cooking class.
 We’ll all make lunch together.
 Afternoon writing with dinner at the villa.

 We’ll meet in the morning for class (workshop only) before heading to Viareggio, a Tuscan seaside town.
 Enjoy the seaside, winding streets and numerous shops at your leisure.
 Lunch on your own at one of the town’s many wonderful restaurants.
 We’ll head back to the villa in the afternoon for a garden dinner with the Contessa Leopoldina.

 DAY 7–Buon Viaggio!

-In the morning. we depart our beautiful Tuscan villa and return to the Lucca train station for connections to either Florence or Rome.
+In the morning. we depart our beautiful Tuscan villa and return to the Lucca train station for connections to Pisa, Florence or Rome.